U-MATH & μ-MATH: Assessing LLMs on university-level math

 Data Sample

-An example problem from the µ-MATH meta-evaluation benchmark, illustrating the comparison between the golden (reference) answer and the answer generated by an LLM.
+A sample problem from the µ-MATH meta-evaluation benchmark, illustrating a comparison between the golden (reference) answer and an answer generated by an LLM.

 Frequently Asked Questions